BALTEX

 The Global Runoff Data Centre (GRDC)

-World-wide depository of discharge data and associated metadata (small handling fee may by charged)
+World-wide depository of discharge data and associated metadata (a small handling fee may by charged)

 Related links